 This course will provide an integrated approach to elementary research design and statistical methods.
 Students will review research and develop small projects for which statistical methods will be selected and applied.
 This course cannot be substituted for PSY 200 and/or PSY 201 and will not count toward the Psychology major.
 This course is not designed to prepare students for graduate work in Psychology.

-Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand self-analytic group in the human relation laboratory.
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Upon demand

 PSY 250 Analysis of Interpersonal Behavior